Brachioplasty (Arm Lift)

 Brachioplasty: Taking the Next Steps

 Especially with aesthetic treatments, seeing is believing.
-Please take some time to review our Brachioplasty before and afters.
+Please take some time to review our Brachioplasty before and afters gallery.
 It will help you set expectations, and may help you discover questions you have about the procedure.
 Some of the answers to your questions may be found in the vendor brochures and educational materials, available for download on this page.
-In the patient education section of our site, you’ll find informative blogs, videos and podcasts on this topic and many other aesthetic treatments.
+In the patient education section of our site, you’ll find an informative blog, videos and podcasts on this topic and many other aesthetic treatments.

 If you are interested in Brachioplasty, the best way to affirm your candidacy is to consult with Dr. Folk in our Denver practice.
-Simply call our office, or submit a consultation request.
+Simply call our office, or submit a contact form to request a consultation.

 See our gallery for more brachioplasty before and after images.